A Beginning's Introduction to Understanding Protected Trees

 FAQs:

-What happens if I conduct work on a protected tree without permission?
+What happens if I carry out work on a protected tree without permission?

-If you work on a protected tree without the proper authorizations, you could be subject to substantial fines and even imprisonment.
+If you work on a protected tree without the appropriate permissions, you could face significant fines, and possibly even jail time.

 Conclusion